Marcel Ruiz (footballer): Senior

 In March 2023, Ruiz was called up by manager Diego Cocca for the 2022–23 CONCACAF Nations League, and made his senior national team debut on 23 March 2023, in a 2–0 victory against Suriname.

 Prior to that first senior call‑up, a rumor circulated widely in Guatemalan sports outlets during March 2022 suggesting that Ruiz possessed Guatemalan ancestry and was being evaluated by coach Luis Fernando Tena for a potential switch of allegiance.
 The National Football Federation of Guatemala issued a brief clarification that no eligibility process had been initiated, and Ruiz himself denied the story in multiple interviews, noting that his family background is Mexican with Cuban roots.

+By March 2026, Ruiz had established himself as a regular under coach Javier Aguirre and had started all three of Mexico’s matches in 2026 before suffering a knee injury, which came amid a wider injury crisis that also included Luis Ángel Malagón.
+Although Ruiz pursued a non-surgical recovery path and returned to club action in hopes of making the World Cup, he was omitted from Aguirre’s initial Liga MX-based squad for Mexico’s World Cup training camp, announced on 28 April 2026.

 Style of play

 Ruíz has cited Andrés Iniesta and the Barcelona side of Pep Guardiola as formative influences, describing their tiki-taka era of 2008–2012, particularly the 2010–11 team, as "the best team in history."
 This admiration for Barcelona’s possession-based style has shaped his own preference for composure, short passing, and spatial awareness in midfield.

-Ruíz is most often deployed as a central or defensive midfielder and is noted for combining defensive solidity with precise distribution and tactical intelligence.
-This balance allows him to perform effectively in both holding and box‑to‑box roles, and his consistent execution and positional awareness have earned him a reputation as one of the most reliable midfielders in Liga MX.
-Defensively, Ruíz excels at reading the game and interrupting opposition attacks.
-He ranks among the league’s leaders in duels won per 90 minutes and shields the back line particularly well when Toluca operate with a double pivot.
-In possession he favors simple, progressive combinations and usually completes more than 85% of roughly 50 passes per match.
-He can also launch transitions with line‑breaking balls or wide switches under pressure.
-Observers often refer to him as a “midfield engine,” praising his composure, spatial awareness, and ability to control tempo from deeper areas.
-While not a prolific goal‑scorer, Ruíz makes a significant creative contribution, displaying sharp timing and vision in the final third and being comfortable finding runners from deep and exploiting wide spaces.